aposded/FounderHedge/docs/DESIGN.md

 FounderHedge is a revolutionary platform that enables startup founders to create mutual support networks while maintaining privacy around their commitments and contributions.
 By leveraging encrypted smart contracts, founders can participate in a success-sharing pool where their commitment percentages and exit valuations remain confidential.

+### What is a Success Pool?

+A success pool is a collaborative financial arrangement where startup founders commit to sharing a small percentage of their future exit proceeds (like acquisitions or IPOs) with other pool members.
+Think of it as founders helping founders:

+- When you join, you commit to sharing a small percentage (1-10%) of any future exit
+- If your startup has a successful exit, you contribute that percentage to the pool
+- The contributed amount is then distributed among all pool members
+- In return, you receive a share of other members' exit contributions when they succeed

+This creates a supportive ecosystem where:

+- Early exits help fund founders still building
+- Larger exits provide bigger distributions to the community
+- Everyone has aligned incentives for mutual success
+- Risk is shared across multiple ventures

+For example, if ten founders each commit 5% and one has a $10M exit, they would contribute $500K to the pool, which gets distributed among all members.
+This way, successful exits help sustain the broader founder community while they work toward their own exits.

 ## Why FounderHedge?

 ### The Founder's Dilemma